-Congenital nevus (plural nevi) is simply a medical term for a mole that you’re born with.
+Congenital nevus (or nevi) is the medical term for a mole that you’re born with.
 They’re a very common type of birthmark.
-You might also hear them referred to as congenital melanocytic nevi (CMN).
+You might also hear them called congenital melanocytic nevi (CMN).

-A congenital nevus looks like a round or oval-shaped patch of colored skin and is usually raised.
-They can be either a single color or multi-colored.
+A congenital nevus looks like a round or oval-shaped patch of pigmented skin.
+It is usually raised.
+Congenial nevi can be either a single color or multi-colored.
 They can vary in size from a tiny spot to something that covers a large part of your body.
 In some cases, they might have hair growing out of them.

 Your skin gets its color from pigment-producing cells called melanocytes.
-Nevi (moles) form when these cells group together in one place, rather than being evenly distributed throughout our skin.
+Nevi (moles) form when these cells group together in one place, rather than evenly distributed throughout your skin.
 In the case of congenital nevi, this process happens during the fetal stage.

 A congenital nevus may become smaller or larger over time.
-In other cases, it might become darker, raised, and more bumpy and hairy, especially during puberty.
-In rare cases, they may disappear entirely.
+It might also become darker, raised, and more bumpy and hairy, especially during puberty.
+In rare cases, it may disappear entirely.

 Congenital nevi usually don’t cause any symptoms, but they’re occasionally itchy when they’re larger.
 The skin also might be a little more fragile and easily irritated than the surrounding skin.

 There are several types of congenital nevi, depending on their size and appearance.

 Nevi grow as your body grows.
 A nevus that will grow to an adult size of 8 inches or more across is considered a giant nevus.